Sofs27/Final_Project_Alicia_Sofia/README.md

 1) The player starts the game by choosing a category
 2) After choosing a category, the program will choose a random word from that category that the player has to guess.
 3) To play the game, the player has to choose different letters from the english alphabet and input one letter at a time
-4) Once the player thinks they got the word correctly, they can write it to finish the game
-5) The player has 10 "lives"/tries that are represented by 10 different emojis
+4) The player has 10 "lives"/tries that are represented by 10 different emojis
-6) In order to win the game, the word guessed by the player has to match the word chosen randomly by the program
+5) In order to win the game, the word guessed by the player has to match the word chosen randomly by the program

 Besides the rules, the program will ask you to select a category by using it's corresponding number.
 The available categories are: